wyvianvalenca/PetAdoption/README.md

 # TO-DO:

 ## Functional Requirements
-- [ OK ] Allow adopters to search and filter pets
+- [ OK ] Allow adopters to search and filter peto
 - [ OK ] Create application class
     > [ OK ] shelters can change pet's status to "available for adoption"
 - [ OK ] Allow shelters to write questions to ask adopters